-Further, the WTCPUA Board of Directors will designate an individual to act as administrator of this Plan.
+Further, the WTCPUA Board of Directors designates the General Manager to act as administrator of this Plan.
 The administrator will oversee the implementation of the program and will be responsible for ensuring that staff keeps adequate records for program verification.
 LCRA water conservation staff will assist with implementation of programs and projects described in this Plan.